We have assembled this list of highlights of local attractions and amenities to help you plan to get the most out of your vacation in Sodus Point.

 FIREWOOD -- If you want to have bonfires on the beach (or at Bayside Getaway or Bay View at the Point where we have outdoor fire pits), or in the indoor fireplace at the Beach House, please note that NYS law prohibits transporting firewood more than 50 miles due to invasive insects.
 Therefore, once you get within 50 miles, start looking for road-site firewood sales.
 There is a homeowner that sells wood from their front yard 3 miles south of Sodus Point at 6477 State Route 14, North Rose.
 The convenience store in the Point sells small bundles as well.
 Please observe all rules posted in the vacation homes regarding fires.

 FIREWORKS -- Our July 4th fireworks sponsored by the Village are actually launched July 3rd each year.
-They're launched from the pier so they can be viewed from almost anywhere at the Point, on the beach, bay, lake, the waterfront restaurants, etc.
+They're launched from the pier so they can be viewed from almost anywhere at the Point, on the beach, bay, lake, the waterfront restaurants, etc. The Village also celebrates Labor Day Weekend with fireworks from the pier on the Saturday prior to Labor Day (rain date is following night).

 FISHING -- The area is known for it's fishing year-round.
 From a boat, off the pier, fly-fishing in a stream, through a hole in the ice on the bay, or virtually anyway you can imagine to throw a line in the water, you'll see why people come from all over to our little community to fish.
 Here are a few websites that routinely provide information on the local fishing opportunities.